TazinoA/MusicMigrate/README.md

 4.  **Select Destination Platform (YouTube Music):**
     *   Once authenticated with Spotify, you'll typically be on a page showing your Spotify playlists.
-    *   The application is currently hardcoded to use YouTube Music as the destination.
-There might not be an explicit selection step for the destination in the current version.
+    *   The application is currently configured to use YouTube Music as the destination platform.
-    *   **YouTube Music Authentication:** `ytmusicapi` (the library used for YouTube Music) usually works without explicit OAuth for browsing and finding songs.
-For adding to playlists, it might require authentication.
-If you encounter issues with adding songs to YouTube Music, you might need to perform a one-time setup for `ytmusicapi` by creating `oauth.json`.
-Follow the instructions from the [ytmusicapi documentation](https://ytmusicapi.readthedocs.io/en/latest/setup/oauth.html) if transfers fail due to authentication.
-This typically involves running a command like `ytmusicapi oauth` in your terminal and following the prompts.
+    *   **YouTube Music Authentication:** The `ytmusicapi` library, used for interacting with YouTube Music, requires authentication to add songs to your playlists.
+        *   When you initiate a transfer to YouTube Music for the first time, the application (specifically, the `backend/server.py` script) will attempt to authenticate.
+        *   **Check your terminal:** The terminal window where `python backend/server.py` is running will display any necessary authentication instructions or links provided by `ytmusicapi`.
+This usually involves visiting a URL in your browser and entering a code.
+        *   Follow these on-screen terminal prompts to authorize MusicMigrate to access your YouTube Music account.
+This is typically a one-time setup, and your credentials will be stored locally (often as `oauth.json`) for future use by `ytmusicapi`.
+        *   If the terminal instructions are unclear, or if you encounter persistent authentication issues, you can consult the [ytmusicapi OAuth setup documentation](https://ytmusicapi.readthedocs.io/en/latest/setup/oauth.html) for more details on manual setup if needed.

 5.  **Choose Playlists to Transfer:**
     *   A list of your Spotify playlists will be displayed.